zoonoo/azure-docs.ko-kr/articles/virtual-machines/windows/convert-disk-storage.md

 # Name of the your virtual machine
 $vmName = 'yourVM'

-# Choose between Standard_LRS, StandardSDD_LRS and Premium_LRS based on your scenario
+# Choose between Standard_LRS, StandardSSD_LRS and Premium_LRS based on your scenario
 $storageType = 'Premium_LRS'

 # Premium capable size